apache/pulsar-client-go/README.md

 }
 ```

+## Build and Test

+Build the sources:

+    go build ./pulsar

+Run the unit tests:

+    ./docker-ci.sh

 ## Contributing

 Contributions are welcomed and greatly appreciated.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for details on submitting patches and the contribution workflow.